Why is knowing how to eat lobster a useful skill in Boston?

 Don’t be shy . . . put on the bib.
 You may feel a little silly as you do it, but you’ll feel a lot sillier later if you don’t—and have to leave the restaurant later with lobster juices and melted butter dripping down the front of your clothing.

 Note: Our instructions are the local New England lobster, Homarus americanus, which is what most Boston restaurants serve.
-They're the kind with two big meaty claws and a big yummy tail.
+They're the kind with two big meaty claws and a big yummy tail - just like the ones in the photo at the top of this page.

 Our instructions start with the tail first - but you can just as easily start with the claws.
 If you want to do this, start with Phase 2 and then come back to Phase 1 to learn about the tail.